vaibhavbhalla2505/Book-management-system/Readme.md

 11 ) Implementing the inheritance i.e., Parent class responsible for managing books locally, while the child class that extends parent class to add functionality for fetching book data from an external API.

+12 ) Added methods to calculate price and discount price calculation.

 # Technology used
 Frontend-HTML,CSS,Javascript